Year-round school in the United States

 Switching to year-round schooling has some positive effects, such as allowing the opportunity for teachers to have a year-round job and more time to plan lessons and class activities while not taking as long to reteach information that students are unable to retain over their summer break, along with giving students more frequent breaks throughout the year.
-Some families are in favor of the year-round calendar because they are allowed to take vacations at different times of the year rather than specific time frames, this also allows families to spend more time together.
+Some families are in favor of the year-round calendar because they are allowed to take vacations at different times of the year rather than specific timeframes.
+This also allows families to spend more time together.

 Another purpose of year-round schooling is to decrease overcrowding.
 Some schools operate on three different cycles of school which would have three groups going to school at different times.
 This would allow for a larger number of students to attend the same school while not having large class sizes.
 When this happens, it also allows for the school to be in constant use, rather than being unoccupied during breaks and summer.

 A 2016 review summarized research on year-round schools as follows:

 Year-round calendars can offer a way to reduce school crowding, A crowded school can adopt a multi-track year-round calendar, which staggers students so that different groups of students attend on different calendars, or "tracks", with some students attending while others are on break.
 In this way, the school can handle more students than it could if all students needed to be in school at the same time.
 Multi-track year-round calendars have been used to reduce crowding in California, greater Las Vegas, and greater Raleigh, North Carolina, among other places.